Sept. 22, 2020

 Principal & Founder, Resilient Strategies, LLC

-Bernadette is Principal & Founder of Resilient Strategies.
+Bernadette Hobson is Principal & Founder of Resilient Strategies.
 Previously, Bernadette was a Government Affairs Senior Manager at PepsiCo.
-There, she oversaw relationships with Members of Congress and the Executive Branch, and spearheaded advocacy on global trade and supply chains.
+There, she oversaw relationships with Members of Congress and the Executive Branch and spearheaded advocacy on global trade and supply chains.
 She was selected to the Corporate Leaders Program at the Council on Foreign Relations and was named by Prospanica D.C. as one of 40 Under 40 Latinos.
-Bernadette was also appointed to serve in the Administration of President Barack Obama as Deputy White House Liaison at U.S. Department of Agriculture.
-Prior to this, she led the coordinating efforts of the US - Mexico Clean Energy Climate Task Force at the U.S. Department of Energy.
-There, she helped advance bilateral climate objectives resulting in an agreement to reduce methane emissions by 45% by 2025.
-She also worked at the National Economic Council at the White House, US Embassy in Mexico City, and the Department of State.
+Bernadette was also appointed to serve in the administration of President Barack Obama as Deputy White House Liaison at the U.S. Department of Agriculture.
+Prior to this, she led the coordinating efforts of the U.S.-Mexico Clean Energy Climate Task Force at the U.S. Department of Energy.
+There, she helped advance bilateral climate objectives resulting in an agreement to reduce methane emissions by 45 percent by 2025.
+She also worked at the National Economic Council at the White House, the U.S. Embassy in Mexico City, and the Department of State.

-Expertise: U.S. - Mexico Relations, International Trade, Energy & Energy Security, Global Supply Chains, Sustainability, Sustainable Agriculture, Climate and Clean Energy, Aluminum and Steel Tariffs, U.S.-China Trade War
+Areas of Expertise: U.S.-Mexico Relations, International Trade, Energy & Energy Security, Global Supply Chains, Sustainability, Sustainable Agriculture, Climate and Clean Energy, Aluminum and Steel Tariffs, U.S.-China Trade War

 Associate, Pointe Bello